Academic Catalog

 ART 26200 Intermediate Book Arts (LA)

 This course explores contemporary approaches to multiples that includes the changing relationship between accessibility, authorship and audience, and dissemination.
 Students practice traditional techniques such as lithography, intaglio, and silkscreen, as well as digital and photographic processes, refining their visual voice and developing individualized content and bodies of work.
-May be repeated once for a total of Prerequisites: Any 3 or ART 1xxxx.
+Prerequisites: Any 3 or 4 credit ART 1xxxx.
 (IRR)

 4 Credits